jimibue/git-github-overview-readme/README.md

 7. Run `git clone <url>` where `<url>` is the URL of your repository.
 8. Run `cd <repo-name>` where `<repo-name>` is the name of your repository.

+### Clone an existing repository on GitHub to your computer

+1. Go to the repository on GitHub.
+2. Copy the URL of the repository. (ssh if you have an ssh key set up, https otherwise)
+3. In your terminal, navigate to the directory where you want to clone your repository.
+4. Run `git clone <url>` where `<url>` is the URL of your repository.
+5. Run `cd <repo-name>` where `<repo-name>` is the name of your repository.

 NOTE: If you cloned from someone else's repository, you will not have permission to push to it.
 You will need to have the owner of the repository add you as a collaborator. to do this the owner will need to:

 1. Go to the repository on GitHub.